jros2300/reservedinstances/README.md

 ## DBR

-If you have any instance of these types: "Windows with SQL Starndard", "Windows with SQL Web", "Windows with SQL Enterprise", "RHEL" and "SLES", please continue reading this section and configure the system to read your DBR files.
+If you have any instance of these types: "Windows with SQL Standard", "Windows with SQL Web", "Windows with SQL Enterprise", "RHEL" and "SLES", please continue reading this section and configure the system to read your DBR files.

 In first place you should configure the DBR (Detailed Billing Record) file generation following this instructions: http://docs.aws.amazon.com/awsaccountbilling/latest/aboutv2/detailed-billing-reports.html#turnonreports (selecting at least the "Detailed billing report with resources and tags" option).